the-full-stack/website/docs/llm-bootcamp/index.md

 Since 2018, we have taught in-person bootcamps, online multi-week cohorts, and official semester-long courses at top universities.

-We make sure that all of our materials becomes accessible for free, right here on this website -- please explore!
+We always release our materials publicly, right here on this website -- for example, check out our [Fall 2022 course](course/2022/)!

 <div class="grid-3">
   <img src="/images/group-march2019.jpg" width="480px">